lareaulab/psix/README.md

 ##### 4. Low-dimensional cell space

 To obtain a metric of phenotypic similarity between single cells.
 A low-dimensional cell space is provided by the user, since Psix does not perform dimensionality reduction.
 In principle Psix can run with any metric.
-However, we recommend using interpretable dimensionality reduction methods such as PCA over the normalized gene expression, while avoiding non-interpretable methods such as tSNE except for visualization.
+However, we recommend using interpretable dimensionality reduction methods such as PCA, or a latent space from [scvi-tools](https://scvi-tools.org/).
+We recommend using non-interpretable methods such as tSNE or UMAP for visualization only.

 For small smart-seq2 datasets (fewer than 5000 cells), we recommend using SCONE to select the best normalization method before applying a linear dimensionality reduction such as PCA.
 Alternatively, other methods such as ZINB-Wave can be used on this data.
 For larger datasets, we recommend using the latent space of scVI as the low-dimensional cell space.